 20. Go volcano boarding in Leon.

-As part of the famous Ring of Fire, Cerro Negro volcano is the only spot to ride down an active volcano.
 The prices for the tour vary depending on where you are coming from.
-It can be anything from $USD45-100 per person depending on the company you go with.
+It can be anything from $USD45-100 per person, depending on your company.

 We recommend taking the bit more expensive option as you will receive a better suit, board and hopefully go with a smaller crowd.

-If you have a little bit more time make sure to check out Corn Islands on the Carribean site.
-We didn’t get to go there but they meant to be amazing!
+If you have more time, visit the Corn Islands on the Caribbean side.
+We didn’t get to go there, but they were meant to be amazing!

-There is certainly a lot to do in Nicaragua, and by far we haven’t explored it all.
-The 20 things you need to experience in Nicaragua are the things we most enjoyed.
+There is indeed a lot to do in Nicaragua, and by far, we haven’t explored it all.
+It is a magical place and one which we are sure you will not forget.
+The 20 things you need to experience in Nicaragua are what we most enjoyed.

 We hope you will love the country as much as we did.
-Please share and comment if you are planning your Nicaraguan adventure or have any additional tips.
+Please share and comment if you plan your Nicaraguan adventure or have any additional tips.